RegisterSalad/Microgrid_Storage_Module/README.txt

     This class is used to apply the correct behavior to the appropriate storage types

 StorageSuite:
-    This class is used to manage data flow to and from the module
+    This class is used to aggregate all storage objects and opperates on them, and to manage data flow to and from the module